 Once the home check phone call or visit is done, our Adoption Liaison Volunteer will work on matching you with the best hound.
 We will definitely look at the hound of your choice, but we are very experienced at making the right placement, and there may be a better match available.
 Our volunteer will contact you by email to let you know you are approved, and she will continue to be your point of contact with us.
 She wants to know which dogs you like on the website, or anything and everything about the type of personality you are hoping for.
 It helps us to expand on the application info, regarding what activities you like to do, how you expect your hound to behave in the house (for example, whether you crate them to sleep at night, or if you like a dog that will join you on the couch or in your bed).

 KEEP IN TOUCH... every few weeks... if you haven't heard from us, remind us that you are still waiting.
 If you find a new friend elsewhere please tell us so we are not wasting time behind the scenes trying to find you the right match.

 Once a hound is located, you will be contacted.
 We will try to share photos and more information about the hound, and maybe we can even arrange a "get to know you" visit with the foster family.

 Having decided to adopt the hound, we will arrange transport if necessary to get the hound to you (we cover a large area and often many of our volunteers team up to take the hounds across the state for us).

-On delivery of the hound, you will sign the adoption contract and pay the adoption donation.
+On delivery of the hound, (or before, if possible) you will sign the adoption contract and pay the adoption donation.

 All our hounds are microchipped and registered in a PetLink and Universal pet registry database.
 You are entered as the owner.
 If your adopted hound has a pre-existing microchip from another company, you may need to register the chip with the provider company - the chip will be in two databases.
 We are trying to work with chip companies to enable a smooth transition for the chip information.